-Bristol Harbourside is possibly the best range of bars and cafés in the West of England, far too many to share here, it’s really a matter of finding them all and exploring.
+Bristol Harbourside is possibly the best range of bars and cafés in the West of England, certainly far too many to share here and ever changing with new openings as well, it’s really a matter of finding them all and exploring.
 Here’s 25 minutes of pictures to music showing where so many are.
-Since this was created in 2017 other venues have opened and revamped especially near Castle Bridge across from Castle Park at Finzels Reach and at Gaol Ferry Steps near the SS Great Britain and M Shed at Wapping Wharf.
+Since this was created in 2017 other venues have opened or they’ve been revamped, especially near Castle Bridge across from Castle Park at Finzels Reach and at Gaol Ferry Steps near the SS Great Britain and M Shed at Wapping Wharf.

 At the end of the Harbour is Number 1 Harbourside .no1harbourside.co.uk for great beers by Bristol Beer Factory, coffees, food and late live music, a great pub throughout the year.
 Across the harbour is also Under the Stars underthestarsbar.co.uk for deck top drinks, again wonderful experiences and a great start to walking around the harbour.

 At the fountains over Bristol’s covered over Harbourside you have Park Street, Corn Street, Christmas Steps and so much more before arriving at Cabot Circus.